lyonhrt/hdnes-projects/README.md

 # hdnes-projects
-These are HD graphics packs for the nes emulator hdnes by mkwong https://github.com/mkwong98/HDNes
+These are HD graphics packs for the nes emulator hdnes by mkwong https://github.com/mkwong98/HDNes and messen https://github.com/SourMesen/Mesen the packs will work on both unless stated

 Although I will try my best to support all rom versions, please use the reccomended rom.

 To use just name the folder the same as the rom name

-Update, although still a little bit buggy, you can also use these packs on mesen https://github.com/SourMesen/Mesen just put them in hdpack directory